BITS Program: Required courses

 - Instructors

 This 3-week-long course introduces undergraduate students to tropical forages and feeds and domestic and wild animal production in Barbados.
 Land resources, environmental and socio-economic constraints affecting sustainable forage, feed, and animal production in the tropics are examined.
-Visits to explore the production of small and large ruminants, dairy and poultry.
-Visits to see nature parks with wild animals and birds on the island.
+Students will explore the production of small and large ruminants, dairy and poultry and visit nature parks with wild animals and birds on the island.

 AEBI 425